 - Cross training – since taking up triathlon my body just feels better.
 The combination of doing more than one sport means I am moving in more directions and not just repeating the same movement as I was doing in running.
 I certainly have noticed a difference in how my body moves when just training for a marathon compared to a triathlon.
 I really wished I’d incorporated some cross training into my programme when I was only running.

 - Nutrition – Just talking basics here.
 Becoming more knowledgeable about food and cooking more with fresh food makes a difference in how my body heals and recovers from both injury and training.

 - Movement – We are designed to be hunter-gatherers, not sit in front of computers all day.
 I can’t avoid working on the computer altogether but I am becoming more aware of the time I am sitting and I often stand up while in front of my computer.
 I take frequent breaks and move around as much as possible.

-If you are struggling with constant niggles and recurring injuries and want to be guided in how you can take control of your own pain, then check out this free video of an exercise I frequently do myself!
+If you are struggling with constant niggles and recurring injuries and want to be guided in how you can take control of your own pain, then please email me to set up a free 30 minute intake.

 Author: Lorna Wilson

 Like what you see?
 Then send me a message or e-mail.
 We can meet up for a chat and find out how I can help you improve your training and help reduce injury risk.